 Arkansans can go to home shelters if they’re in a tight financial situation that has resulted in homelessness.
 However, due to the nature of long waiting lists in the facilities, residents should confirm the availability of the shelters before going there.

 Arkansans have access to Non-Emergency Transportation service, which offers free rides to and from their medical appointments or any other Medicaid service.
-The rides are scheduled two days before the appointment and run from 8 a.m. to 5 p.m. from Monday to Friday.
+Schedule rides two days before the appointment.
+Rides run from 8 a.m. to 5 p.m., Monday to Friday.

 When considering a debt relief program, it is critical to research and compare various options, read customer reviews, and carefully review any contracts or agreements before signing.
 You may also want to consult with a financial advisor or debt relief specialist to help you make the best decision for your specific financial situation.

-As one of the top-rated organizations out there today, TurboDebt’s extensive experience in debt relief options can help you overcome your debts for a debt-free life.
-You can take advantage of our free debt relief consultation initiative to determine the best option for debt relief now!
+TurboDebt’s extensive experience in debt relief can help you start on the path toward a debt-free life.
+Take advantage of our free debt relief consultation to determine the best option for debt relief now!